 Grand Place Brussels

-The Grand Place or Grote Markt in Dutch is one of the most beautiful squares in Europe with architecture from 3 different eras (Baroque, Gothic and Louis XIV) making their marks on the square giving it an eclectic flavour.
-This eclectic quality earned the Grand Place a listing as one of the Sites of World Heritage by UNESCO in 1998.
+The Grand Place or Grote Markt in Dutch is one of the most beautiful squares in Europe with architecture from eras of Baroque, Gothic and Louis XIV.
+All these eras made their marks on the square giving it an eclectic flavour.
+This eclectic quality earned the Grand Place a listing as one of the Sites Of World Heritage by UNESCO in 1998.

-Historically, the Bruxelles Grand Place was essentially a market place where traders and citizens sold and bought food.
-Therefore you will notice that all the streets surrounding the square are named after foods.
+The Brussels Grand Place was historically a marketplace where traders and citizens traded goods.
+You can notice that streets surrounding the square are named after foods.
 Like butter (Rue au Beurre), herbs (Rue du Marché aux Herbes), cheese (Rue du Marché aux Fromages) and so forth.
 As the city grew, market stands gave way to grand buildings by which the Grand Place is surrounded to this day.
-The Maison du Roi, in French means King’s House but the lesser used name of Broodhuis in Dutch, means Bread House.
+The Maison du Roi, in French means king’s house, but the lesser used name of Broodhuis in Dutch means bread house.
 Most of the buildings were rebuilt or restored after the bombardment of Brussels by France in 1695.

 The Grand Place is always packed with people.
-There are tourists and school groups during the day and young people at night sitting on the stones in small circles drinking and talking.
-Overlooking them is the glowing Gothic tower of the Town Hall (Hotel de Ville) which one may mistake for a church or a castle.
+There are tourists and school groups during the day and during the night, people sit on the stones in small circles drinking and talking.
+Overlooking them is the glowing Gothic tower of the town hall (Hotel de Ville), which one may mistake for a church or a castle.
 It acts as a great landmark because you can see the tower from most corners of the city.

 Location in Brussels

-The most central place for tourists to meet is slightly off-centre on the Brussels city centre map.
+This most common place for tourists to meet is slightly off-centre on the Brussels city centre map.
 It is to the west of Brussels Park, a large green rectangle on the map.
 The Grand Place is surrounded by main streets: Rue du Midi, Rue Marche aux Herbes and Rue du Lombard but connected by alleys.
-Walk down one of the alleys such as Rue au Beurre or Rue des Chapeliers towards the Town Hall located right at the Grand place.
+Walk down one of the alleys such as Rue au Beurre or Rue des Chapeliers to get to the Town Hall located right at the Grand place.